mnabialek/docker/readme.md

 ## Usage

-You can SSH into PHP container using private key, `root` as user, docker IP and SSH port you gave using `dcc` command.
+You can SSH into PHP container using private key, `www-data` as user, docker IP and SSH port you gave using `dcc` command.

 You can connect to database server using `root` as user, `pass` as password (by default) docker IP and database port you gave using `dcc` command.